michi-vo/ba_hyperspectral_segmentation/documentation_workflow.md

 	---> **Problem:** No external media mounting possible! (biopsy data)

 * Workflow for using another container with additional parameters
+	* Keep all files src and data in the /media/m2/files directory (keep data even if container crashes)
 	* https://github.com/nvidia-holoscan/holohub/tree/main/.devcontainer
 	* see holohub/dev_container (line 600)
 	```bash